shankaritchapurapu/helidon/examples/store/README.md

 ## Run

-By default the example uses the in-memory Kiev backend:
+The bundled `application.yaml` uses the in-memory Kiev backend:

 From `examples/store`: